Halloween Window Clings

 These Halloween window cling decorations are really easy to make.
 All you need to do is upload the design to Cricut Design Space, cut them, and apply the designs to your door and/or windows.
 This is a great beginner level project that turns out looking like a professional designer made them!
 To cut all of the shapes I used my wonderful Cricut Maker.
 I absolutely love this thing!
 If you’re not familiar with the Cricut, read my blog post about The Amazing Cricket Maker to learn more.

 Given how delicate some of these designs are, it is best to use a Cricut machine to cut them.
-You can use scissors or a craft cutting blade like an X-Acto Knife if you'd like, but it may be difficult given how small some of the cuts are.
+You can use scissors or a craft cutting blade like an X-Acto Knife if you’d like, but it may be difficult given how small some of the cuts are.
 I created both an SVG file and a PDF file for the design – SVG for Cricut and PDF for non-Cricut.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below: